 These figures show a wide range of spending.
 Ultimately, businesses need to look at a number of factors to determine what their email marketing budget should look like.
 Next, let’s see what elements contribute to the cost of email marketing.

-What Elements Contribute to the Cost of Email Marketing?
+What Factors Determine the Cost of Email Marketing?

 Email marketing campaigns can be very simple or highly complex.
 On one end of the spectrum, a single marketing stakeholder can run small campaigns using freely available technology.
 On the other end, enterprises use automation and customer relationship management (CRM) tools to deliver large-scale campaigns.